cuba-platform/dashboard-addon/README.md

 # 4. Integration of the Component Dashboard-UI

 To use the `dashboard-ui` component in your screen, you need to add the special scheme `http://schemas.haulmont.com/cubadshb/ui-component.xsd` in the XML descriptor of the screen.
-Then add namespace like `dashboard` for the schema.
+Then add a namespace like `dashboard` for the schema.
 The schema contains information about the tag `dashboard`, which can contain the `parameter` elements.

 ### Usage Example